tani/about/index.md

 He is a Ph.D. student in Graduate School of Advanced Science and Technology at Japan Advanced Institute of Science andTechnology, and a DC2 research fellow at Japan Society for Promotion of Science.
-His research in-terests lie in the area of formal semantics of naturallanguage, and programming language.
+His research in-terests lie in the area of formal semantics of natural language, and programming language.

 ## Research Interests